oligriffiths/oligriffiths.github.io/resume/index.md

 ### AIG Cyberedge
 [App store](https://itunes.apple.com/us/app/aig-cyberedge/id596089398?mt=8)

-I build this app for AIG from the ground up, with an all new interface, localisation, offline data caching and a custom vertical tab bar.
+I built this app for AIG from the ground up, with an all new interface, localisation, offline data caching and a custom vertical tab bar.

 ### Padsquad
 [padsquad.com](http://www.padsquad.com)